Hypatia Console RPN Calculator

 Hypatia is a calculator that uses an extended version of Reverse Polish Notation (RPN).
-It is a text-based program that you can either start from the command line prompt or from the Windows desktop, where it will create its own console window.
+It is a text-based program that you can start from the Windows desktop, the console command line, or the PowerShell.

 While Hypatia offers advanced features that make it a powerful tool, it is also well suited for basic calculation purposes.

 Hypatia uses an enhanced version of RPN (Reverse Polish Notation) – see en.wikipedia.org/wiki/Reverse_Polish_notation.
 On first sight it looks unfamiliar, but it is actually easy to understand and even easier to use.
 You find it explained in the documentation.